![]() |

 Sunset of KK viewed from Kokol Haven. |

 Although the visit was brief, we made the most of our time together.
-Livvie was comfortable and at ease with us, likely because it had only been a month since we last saw each other in Singapore.
-Her familiarity made our interactions natural and warm - but it also reminded us that, even with close family, there are boundaries that should be respected, and some topics are better left untouched.
+Livvie was relaxed and at ease with us - likely because it had only been a month since we last met in Singapore.
+That familiarity made our interactions warm and natural, yet it also reminded us that, even in close families, there are personal boundaries to honour, and some suggestions, however well-meant, may not land as intended.

-One evening, while having dinner at a local hotel, we casually suggested that Livvie spend the night with us so her parents could enjoy a little private time - perhaps even catch a movie together.
-The moment the idea was floated, her demeanor changed completely.
-She immediately withdrew into herself, going silent and visibly disengaged.
-It was as if a switch had been flipped.
+One evening over dinner at a local hotel, we casually proposed that Livvie spend the night with us so her parents could have a little private time - maybe even catch a movie together.
+The change in her expression was immediate.
+She withdrew into herself, falling silent and avoiding eye contact, as if an invisible wall had gone up.

-That reaction made it clear to us: she’s still not ready to be apart from her parents, especially in an unfamiliar place.
-It was a gentle reminder that even with the best of intentions, emotional readiness - especially in young children - can’t be rushed.
-And sometimes, love means recognizing those limits and giving space for comfort and security to grow at its own pace.
+In that quiet moment, we understood: she wasn’t ready to be apart from her parents, especially in an unfamiliar place.
+It was a gentle but important reminder that emotional readiness - particularly in young children - can’t be hurried.
+Sometimes, love means stepping back, respecting unspoken feelings, and allowing comfort and trust to grow in their own time.

 ![]() |